 Earthwool® glasswool insulation was chosen thanks to its high sustainability credentials, which includes a revolutionary manufacturing process.
 Earthwool® glasswool is made using recycled glass bottles and with ECOSE® Technology.
 ECOSE® Technology is a revolutionary, formaldehyde-free binder technology based on rapidly renewable materials instead of petro-based chemicals.
 It contains no added phenols, acrylics or artificial colours.
 It also reduces the impact on the environment through lower embodied energy.

-Explaining her preference for Earthwool® glasswool, Marcela said: "I wanted insulation without any harsh chemicals and with very good thermal insulation properties as well as durability.
+Explaining her preference for Earthwool® glasswool, Ikunu said: "I wanted insulation without any harsh chemicals and with very good thermal insulation properties as well as durability.
 I installed the insulation myself and found it very easy to handle and install.”

-Earthwool® glasswool: R-3.2 Wall batts were installed in the timber frame walls in order to provide thermal and acoustic insulation and in the skillion roof Earthwool® glasswool R-5.2 Ceiling batts were installed in order to provide high thermal performance in the roof space.
+Earthwool® glasswool: Wall batts, R-3.2 were installed in the timber frame walls in order to provide thermal and acoustic insulation and in the skillion roof Earthwool® glasswool: Ceiling batts, R-5.2 were installed in order to provide high thermal performance in the roof space.